Stop the backlash of gender quality!

 Equality requires action!

-Promoting equality and the government programme objective to make Finland a leading country in gender equality requires will, ambitious and concrete actions, and sufficient resources.
+Promoting requires will, ambitious and concrete actions, and sufficient resources.
 Enduring topics, such as violence against women, equality in education and employment, as well as several current global and national developments, such as questioning women’s rights, Covid crisis, and objectives for climate change and sustainable development, require actions which advance equality in a concrete manner.
-“Making an Impact with Equality Acts” (Tasa-arvoteoilla vaikuttavuutta project, more information here in Finnish) is a joint project coordinated by the National Council of Women of Finland and the Council for Gender Equality.
-It encourages actors in different sectors of society, including sports, church, and media, to take equality action.
+With #EqualityActs we encourage actors in different sectors of society, including sports, church, and media, to take equality action.

 Free women – end violence and hate speech!